 Since 2014, Carnegie Hall has offered apprenticeships to students in roles beyond instrumental positions in NYO-USA to explore key aspects of the orchestral field.
-For 2018, positions are available for an apprentice music librarian, an apprentice orchestra manager, two apprentice conductors, and two apprentice composers.
+For 2020, positions are available for an apprentice music librarian, an apprentice orchestra manager and two apprentice composers.
 Open to students ages 16–19 who meet the same eligibility requirements as prospective NYO-USA instrumentalists, these rare opportunities are ideal for musicians who are interested in the possibility of taking their musical experience in a new direction.
 Apprentices will work alongside NYO-USA’s artistic and administrative staff and gain direct experience in their respective craft.
-Apprentice conductors and composers will spend three weeks with NYO-USA at Purchase College, SUNY.
-The apprentice librarian and orchestra manager will additionally join the orchestra on tour to continue to support the production and operations of NYO-USA through concerts and cultural-exchange activities in Asia.
+Apprentice composers will spend three weeks with NYO-USA at Purchase College, SUNY.
+The apprentices will additionally join the orchestra on tour to continue to support the production and operations of NYO-USA through concerts and additional activities.
 All apprentices are considered members of NYO-USA and share in all accommodation, meal, and travel arrangements with their fellow musicians.
 Apprenticeships are tuition- and expense-free, with the exception of the cost of the student’s travel to/from the New York City area at the start of the program and at the conclusion of the tour.
 (Financial aid is available for this travel expense to applicants demonstrating substantial financial need.)

 Students may apply for one or all apprenticeships based on their interests and experience.
-If you are applying for the apprentice conductor and/or apprentice composer position in addition to the orchestra library and/or orchestra management apprenticeship(s), a separate application for the apprentice conductor and/or apprentice composer position is required.
+If you are applying for the apprentice composer position in addition to the orchestra library and/or orchestra management apprenticeship(s), a separate application for the apprentice composer position is required.
 There is no fee to apply.
 If you are under the age of 18 at the time of your application, permission of a parent or guardian is needed.

 Citizenship: NYO-USA is open to US citizens or permanent residents (green card holders) from all backgrounds.